TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us012/01.requirements-engineering/readme.md

 ### 1.7 Other Relevant Remarks

-- The created task stays in a "not published" state in order to distinguish from "published" tasks.
+- The URL must be checked to ensure it does not lead to a malicious website to improve the user experience.